 Careers in music are not necessarily the goal of students attending the Eastern U.S. Music Camp.
 The experience is one that will be remembered and valued throughout life in any career.
 Highly individualized instruction in a friendly atmosphere is stressed by the professional, nationally known staff.
 Students attend from throughout the U.S. During the 2013 Season, students attended from: Spain, Italy, Germany, Great Britain, France, Brazil, Guetemala, Singapore, Japan, China, Canada, and Colombia.

 Open to boys and girls entering grades 6–12, sponsored by Colgate University and directed by Colgate employees.

 The Young Writers’ Workshop is an intensive, non-residential workshop for middle and high school students who have a passion for writing.
 The workshop provides, for five full days, a stimulating and supportive environment in which young writers think, imagine, and discover new ideas through the act of writing, and share those ideas with other talented writers with similar interests.

-Young writers work closely with certified teachers and college mentors in classrooms set by grade level.
-Three visiting writers set the tone with readings and activities based on different genres; this year, the workshop will focus on poetry, fiction, and radio writing.
+Young Writers work closely with certified teachers and college mentors in classrooms set by grade level.
+Three visiting writers set the tone with readings and activities based on different genres; this year, the workshop will focus on fiction, travel writing, and screen writing.

 During the five days of the workshop, Young Writers participate in writing workshops and readings, as well as a variety of sports and recreational activities, including access to Colgate’s swimming pool and hiking trails.